 This will take you to a page where you can add a translation of the term and a translation of the term definition.
 This creates a unique URL containing the translated term.
 After saving this, a pencil icon will appear next to the term in the glossary index, indicating there is a translation.
 You can click on this icon to edit the term.

-On this page, you can change the language of the translation and copy the English content for easier translating.
+On this page, you can change the parameters of the language translation.

 Translating The Glossary Page Title